conoro/iracer-controllers/README.md

 Description
 -----------
 This code enables you to use either an Arduino or Raspberry Pi to control an i-racer over Bluetooth with different input devices.
-So far we've used a MakeyMakey and Wii Nunchuck, with more coming over time.
+So far we've used a MakeyMakey, Wii Nunchuck and Wii Balance Board, with more coming over time.

 Pre-Requisites
 --------------